Financing the Low-Carbon Transition

 Supporting Countries by Building the Next Generation of Climate Markets

-The World Bank is working to support client countries through analytical and technical work to participate in post-2020 climate markets.
-The Bank has three complementary work streams:
+Against this backdrop, the World Bank is working to support client countries through analytical and technical work to participate in post-2020 climate markets.
+The Bank has four complementary work streams:

-For example, the Bank is working to generate MOs from projects in sectors such as improved cookstoves, livestock development, and solar power.
-The Bank supports the estimation of MOs from such projects, helps establish scalable monitoring frameworks to assess the project’s performance, enables information on MOs to be shared for tracking their generation and transfer, and facilitates transactions through risk mitigation products that address barriers for early market participants.
-These pilots form the basis for dialogue with governments on key institutional and capacity building requirements that need to be met for decision-making on the use of MOs.
+These pilots form the basis for dialogue with governments on key institutional and capacity building requirements that need to be met for decision-making on Article 6.
 Together, this range of services will support our client countries’ participation in the next generation of climate markets, including capacity building and the development of institutional and governance processes.